CanDIG/Documents/Onboarding/README.md

 The Global Alliance for Genomics and Health (GA4GH: https://www.ga4gh.org) is an international standards-setting organization for responsible genomic data sharing for human health which aims to support interoperability.
 Setting standards in such a rapidly moving field means convening projects doing related work so that they can share common problems and best practices, and build standards (for APIs, data models, and best practices) from there.
+[Here](https://youtu.be/n1ybRML9YzQ) is a short video describing how some current GA4GH standards and APIs fit together.

 GA4GH connsists of several _workstreams_:
 * **DURI** - Data Use and Research Identity; building common standards for: